eclipse-archived/ceylon-lang.org/documentation/1.2/reference/statement/switch.md

 ### Variable declaration

-Instead of the `switch` expression also an inline variable declaration (containing an initializing expression) is allowed.
+As an alternative to the `switch` expression, an inline variable declaration (containing an initializing expression) is allowed.
 This declares a new variable `name` which is then usable inside the case and else blocks (with the correct type in each of them).

     switch(line = process.readLine())